Skype

-Skype was created by Niklas Zennström, Janus Friis, and four Estonian developers and first released in August 2003.
-In September 2005, eBay acquired Skype for $2.6 billion.
+Skype was created by Niklas Zennström, Janus Friis, and four Estonian developers, and first released in August 2003.
+In September 2005, eBay acquired it for $2.6 billion.
 In September 2009, Silver Lake, Andreessen Horowitz, and the Canada Pension Plan Investment Board bought 65% of Skype for $1.9 billion from eBay, valuing the business at $2.92 billion.
-In May 2011, Microsoft bought Skype for $8.5 billion and used it to replace their Windows Live Messenger.
+In May 2011, Microsoft bought Skype for $8.5 billion and used it to replace its own Windows Live Messenger.
 As of 2011, most of the development team and 44% of all the division's employees were in Tallinn and Tartu, Estonia.

 Skype originally featured a hybrid peer-to-peer and client–server system.
 It became entirely powered by Microsoft-operated supernodes in May 2012; in 2017, it changed from a peer-to-peer service to a centralized Azure-based service.

-As of March 2020, Skype was used by 100 million people at least once a month and by 40 million people each day.
-During the COVID-19 pandemic, Skype lost a large part of its market share to Zoom.
+In February 2023, it was used by 36 million people each day.

+The service was retired on 5 May 2025, and the website now redirects users to Microsoft Teams.

 Etymology

-The name for the software is derived from "Sky peer-to-peer", which was then abbreviated to "Skyper".
-However, some of the domain names associated with "Skyper" were already taken.
-Dropping the final "r" left the current title "Skype", for which domain names were available.
+The name for the software was derived from the words "sky" and "peer-to-peer", the latter of which described the software's network architecture.
+This was then abbreviated to "Skyper"; however, some of the domain names for Skyper were already taken.
+By dropping the final "r", the title became "Skype", for which domain names were available at the time.

 History

 Skype was founded in 2003 by Niklas Zennström, from Sweden, and Janus Friis, from Denmark.
-The Skype software was created by Estonians Ahti Heinla, Priit Kasesalu, Jaan Tallinn, and Toivo Annus.
+The software was created by Estonians Ahti Heinla, Priit Kasesalu, Jaan Tallinn, and Toivo Annus.
 Friis and Annus are credited with the idea of reducing the cost of voice calls by using a P2P protocol like that of Kazaa.
 An early alpha version was created and tested in spring 2003, and the first public beta version was released on 29 August 2003.

-In June 2005, Skype entered an agreement with the Polish web portal Onet.pl for an integrated offering on the Polish market.
+In June 2005, Skype entered an agreement with Polish web portal Onet.pl for an integrated offering on the Polish market.
 On 12 September 2005, eBay Inc. agreed to acquire Luxembourg-based Skype Technologies SA for approximately US$2.5 billion in up-front cash and eBay stock, plus potential performance-based consideration.
 On 1 September 2009, eBay announced it was selling 65% of Skype to Silver Lake, Andreessen Horowitz, and the Canada Pension Plan Investment Board for US$1.9 billion, valuing Skype at US$2.75 billion.
 On 14 July 2011, Skype partnered with Comcast to bring its video chat service to Comcast subscribers via HDTV sets.

-On 17 June 2013, Skype released a free video messaging service, which can be operated on Windows, Mac OS, iOS, iPadOS, Android, and BlackBerry.
+On 17 June 2013, Skype released free video messaging services for Windows, Mac OS, iOS, iPadOS, Android, and BlackBerry.

-Between 2017 and 2020, Skype collaborated with PayPal to provide a money-send feature.
-It allowed users to transfer funds via the Skype mobile app in the middle of a conversation.
+Between 2017 and 2020, Skype collaborated with PayPal to provide a money-send feature, enabling users to transfer funds via the Skype mobile app in the middle of a conversation.

-In 2019, Skype was announced to be the sixth most downloaded mobile app of the decade, from 2010 to 2019.